Pain FAQ

 Some NyQuil products contain phenylephrine which can cause: nervousness, dizziness, and sleepiness.

 Looking for Nyquil alternatives?
-Here are some to research.
+Here are some products to research:

 Do you struggle with pain and were recommended medications?
 Click the image above for prevention and treatment protocols + products to research for educated and empowered medical decisions.